-V -GEBMANY-THE CHURCH AND STATE CON-FLICT-THE TROUBLE THAT IS CAUSED.
-Following are the constitutional clauses, the repeal of which has been voted by the Prussian diet :-Article 15 -The Catholic church, as well as the Protestant church and every other religious society, regulates and administers its affairs in an independent way; but it remains subject to the laws of the State and to the supervision defined by the laws of the State. - Under the same conditions, every religious society keeps the possession and the enjoyment of its funds, and the establishments and foundations destined for its worship, its teachings, and its charities.
-Article 16 - The relations of religious societies with their superior are free.
-The publication of ecclesiastical ordinances is subject only to restrictions to which all other pub-lications are subjected.
-Article 18 - The right of nominating, of proposing, of electing, and of confirming ecclesiastical posts is supressed as far as it belongs to the State and is not bas. ed upon patronage or on special legal titles.
-This provision does not apply to the nomination of ecclesiastics in the army or in the public institutions.
-The law regulates the rights of the State relating to instruction, to the enjoyment and removal of ecclesiastics, and fixes

-In asking the passage of the repeal bill, Prince Bismarck said:
+V -GERMANY -THE CHURCH AND STATE CON ing are the constitutional clauses, the receal of which has been voted by the Prussian diet :-Article 15 -The Catholic church, as well as the Protestant church and every other religious society, regulates and administers its affairs in an independent way; but it remains subject to the laws of the State and to the supervision defined by the laws of the State.
+Under the same conditions, every religious society keeps the possession and the enjoyment of its funds, and the establishments and foundations destined for its worship, its teachings, and its charities.
+Article 16 -The relations of religious societies with their superior are free.
+The publication of ecclesiastical ordinances is subect only to restrictions to which all other pubiteations are subjected.
+Article 18 -The right of nominating, of proposing, of electing, and of confirming ecclesisatical posts is supressed as far as it belongs to the State and is not based upon patronage or on special legal titles.
+This provision does not apply to the nomina-tion of ecclesisatics in the army or in the pub-lic institutions.
+The law regulates the rights of the State relating to instruction, to the ensyment and removal of ecclesiastics, and fixes the 'limits of the disciplinary powers of the In asking the passage of the repeal bill, Prince Bismarck said:

-"If the present condition of things had arised in 1851, we should hardly have embodied each provisions in the constitution.
-At that time we thought we possessed guarantees that the Catholic citizens and Catholic bishops would never forget their obedience to the State and their disties as subjects.
-This state of things has changed since the Vatican counof things has changed since the valican coun-cil.
-[Uproar in the cartie,] Since that coun-cil the pope is the Cattolic church; he stands at the head of a compact party, has a well-or-ganized semi-official press, and an army of obedient priests, and has overbyread as with a net of congregations-in short, no one possess-es so great an influence as this realism prelate.
-Even if he were a native this matter could be Es so great an innuence as inis assian preiate.
-Even if he were a native, this power would be serious; but in this case it is a foreign monarch who possesses it, who if he had the power to carry out in Prussia the programme he has solemnly proclaimed, would have to begin by destroying the mainline of Dessiants who destroying the majority of Prussians.
+"If the present condition of things had arised to 1851, we should hardly have em-bodied such provisions in the constitution.
+At that time we thought we possessed guarantees that the Catholic citizens and Catholic bishops would never forget their obedience to the State and their deties as subjects.
+This state of things has changed since the Vatican council.
+[Uproar in the centre.]
+Since that council the poper is the Catholic church; he stands at the head of a compact party, has a well-organized semi-official press, and an army of obedient priests, and has overspread as with a net of congregations-in short net of congregations-in short, up one possesses so great an influence as this Italian prelate.
+Even if he were a native, this power would be serious; but in this case it is a foreign monarch who possesses it, who if he had the power to carry out in Prussia the programme he has solemnly proclaimed, would have to begin by destroying the majority of Prussians.
+The destroying the majority of Prussians.
 The latter would either have to forswear their faith at once or would risk losing all they possessed.
-We can not concede to one who wields such forces the power that has hitherto been afforded him by the constitution; we must limit it.
+We can not concede to one who wields such forces the power that has hitherto been afforded him by the constitution.
+We must limit it. ed him by the constitution; we must limit it.
 We can not ask for peace before we have clearly defined the position to those to whom in moments of ill-advised and badly rewarded confidence we have granted only too many rights.
 This confidence has caused breaches in the strong bulwark of the state.
 When they have been filled up we shall be able to conclude peace with the centre party and with the far more moderate Catholic church.
 In a sheltered position of defense we shall be able to feel secure, and leave the aggressive more to education in the schools than politics.
-Then shall we regain that peace in the midsts of which we have lived in Prussis for centuries."
+Then shall we regain that peace in the midsts of which we have lived in Prussia for centuries."